PTSD Working Group Leadership

 Our Motivation

-We are currently looking to increase the number of studies with genotype and clinical information on individuals with PTSD, including those from overlooked ancestry groups.
-Our current objectives include:
+We are looking to increase the number of studies with genotype and clinical information on individuals with PTSD, especially those from underrepresented ancestry groups globally.

 1) Optimize the contribution of diverse ancestry groups in PGC-PTSD to identify causal variants and ensure that advances in our genetic understanding of PTSD extend across ancestral backgrounds.